 (3) An applicant is not eligible for licensing by reciprocity unless the state in which the applicant was initially licensed as a pharmacist also grants reciprocal licensing to pharmacists duly licensed by examination in this state, under like circumstances and conditions.

 THREE (3) APPLICATION FORMS REQUIRED

-Registration Application to Take Multi-State Jurisprudence Examination - NABP.net (opens a new window).
+Registration Application to Take Multi-State Jurisprudence Examination - NABP.pharmacy (opens a new window).

 You may register for exams now.
 Do not wait for TSBP to process your application.

 MAIL SUPPLEMENTAL DOCUMENTS TO TSBP

 Be sure to print your Texas application receipt page.
 You are required to submit a copy of your receipt with the following documents.
 (Fax copies will NOT be accepted).